Jay-Iles/Free-from-the-yoke/Families/The Glorious Merchant Republic.md

 ## History
 * How did the Empire treat your state?
-* Which family was the ancient trading partner before the Empire came?
+* Which house was the ancient trading partner before the Empire came?
 * Which new land of boundless opportunity did the Empire teach you of, and who from it now lives within your state?
-* Which family do you now rely on to be an effective trader?
+* Which house do you now rely on to be an effective trader?

 ## Doctrine
 * Know The True Nature of Your Partners